 Don't worry, if you haven't made a lot of gluten free baked goods yet, I have a guide to help you.
 Gluten Free Pantry Essentials and Equipment Recommendations is a fantastic guide to use along the way.
 I remember how much research I had to do before I felt comfortable eating gluten free.
 Thankfully, there are many more helpful products on the market nowadays than back then!

-If you love this delicious gluten free Halloween cut out cookie recipe, take a look at some of my other gluten free Halloween themed recipes:
+If you love this delicious cookie recipe, take a look at some of my other gluten free Halloween themed recipes:

 - Fall Time Gluten Free Pumpkin Madeleines

 - Halloween Candy Gluten Free Pumpkin Bundt Cake

 - Gluten Free Black Velvet Cupcakes